Ground source heat pumps – what to know if you're considering this low-carbon heat source for your home

-A low-carbon alternative to gas, ground source heat pumps offer a long-term energy efficient option for heating your home.
-Here's everything you need to know
+As a fossil fuel alternative, ground source heat pumps offer a long-term energy efficient option for heating your home.
+But, what does having one involve?

-On a positive note, for those homes that do suit the use of a ground source heat pump, the outcome is an efficient, long-lasting low-carbon system, with little maintenance requirements.
-This guide covers how they work, and what you need to know before investing in one.
+On a positive note, for those homes that do suit the use of a ground source heat pump, the outcome is an efficient, long-lasting, low-carbon system, with little maintenance requirements.

 Ground source heat pumps may seem complex compared to air source heat pumps, but they are quite simple bits of kit.
 They use a series of buried pipes that extract the energy from the sun that warms the ground.
 The heat pump then amplifies that energy into useful heat for your home.